Tibebu12aa/sorting_algorithms/README.md

-# 0x1B.
-C - Sorting algorithms & Big O
+# This is the alx 0x1B.
+C - Sorting algorithms & Big O project

-## Description
-What you should learn from this project:
+## What you should learn from this project:

 * At least four different sorting algorithms
 * What is the Big O notation, and how to evaluate the time complexity of an algorithm